 A 65-year old man was admitted as an emergency.
 He was at a party and when dancing swing collided with another dancer.
 He got the other dancer's elbow in his left flank.
 He complains about severe pain in his left flank and has macroscopic haematuria.
 Findings at examination: BP 140/85 mmHg, Pulse 94/min.
 No visible injury at examination.
-Haemoglobin at admission is 11.6 (ref. range 13.4 - 17.0 g/dL.)
+Haemoglobin at admission is 11.6 (ref. range 13.4 - 17.0 g/ dL.)
 Palpation tenderness in the left part of his abdomen and palpation tenderness above the costovertebral angle.
 CT of the kidneys was performed, see the images.
 What is the treatment?

-- CT abdomen reveals hydronephrosis which should be treated with a JJ-stent. - In the event of a fall in haemoglobin, the patient should undergo emergency surgery with a leftsided nephrectomy. - C X Observation of the patient with check of HgB and vital parameters.
-Treatment of patients with a kidney injury whose circulation is stable is first and foremost conservative (close observation and check of HgB).
-Selective embolisation should be considered rather than a surgical procedure.
-Nephrectomy is incorrect because it results in loss of renal function.
-Insertion of a JJ-stent is not indicated when there is an inteact collection system.
-Percutaneous drainage of the haematoma is contraindicated because this can result in significant bleeding which can quickly result in a nephrectomy.
-Ultrasound-guided percutaneous drainage of the subcapsular haematoma.
+- A CT abdomen reveals hydronephrosis which should be treated with a JJ-stent. - B In the event of a fall in haemoglobin, the patient should undergo emergency surgery with a leftsided nephrectomy. - C Observation of the patient with check of HgB and vital parameters. - D Ultrasound-guided percutaneous drainage of the subcapsular haematoma.